imedkrisna/Foodbi/README.md

 ## Current version

 - Prodestv3 use regression for each ISIC4 and mamin_new as data year>2017 from scratch.
-Also tabstat for important 4-digit ISIC
 - regression is the do file for the regression
 - StataGraph is for making graphs.